GustavBrygger/DevOps/README.md

 cd minitwit-go
 docker-compose up
 ```
-`docker-compose up` runs both the database and the server test
+`docker-compose up` runs both the database and the server

 If files have been changed, then instead run